Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Abstract

 \section{Abstract}

 We study the behavior of several black-box search algorithms used for generating adversarial examples for natural language processing (NLP) tasks.
 We perform a fine-grained analysis of three elements relevant to search: search algorithm, search space, and search budget.
-When new search methods are proposed in past work, the attack search space is often modified alongside the search method.
-Without ablation studies benchmarking the search algorithm change with the search space held constant, an increase in attack success rate could from an improved search method or a less restrictive search space.
+When new search algorithms are proposed in past work, the attack search space is often modified alongside the search algorithm.
+Without ablation studies benchmarking the search algorithm change with the search space held constant, one cannot tell if an increase in attack success rate is a result of an improved search algorithm or a less restrictive search space.
 Additionally, many previous studies fail to properly consider the search algorithms' run-time cost, which is essential for downstream tasks like adversarial training.
 Our experiments provide a reproducible benchmark of search algorithms across a variety of search spaces and query budgets to guide future research in adversarial NLP.
 Based on our experiments, we recommend greedy attacks with word importance ranking when under a time constraint or attacking long inputs, and either beam search or particle swarm optimization otherwise.